Retamogordo/mockwork-site/README.md

  ## Asynchronous Network Simulator.
  [Run Demo](https://retamogordo.github.io/mockwork-site)
  ### Introduction
- This program presents a simulator of nodes interconnected by physical media.
+This program offers a simulation of nodes connected via physical media.
- Nodes run a protocol stack that facilitate exchange of data between nodes.
+These nodes operate with a protocol stack that enables the exchange of data among them.
- The code runs on WebAssembly which is loaded to a single Web Worker.
+The code is designed to run on WebAssembly, which is then loaded onto a single JS Web Worker.

  ![Image](image.png)